 I answered the required questions and then stood waiting to be dismissed.
 I held my breath without appearing to do so, which was hard to do when facing a Marine DI six inches in front of you.

 My lips and eyes began to burn.
-They had been exposed to military grade tear gas, which was not actually a gas, but (seriously) billions of microscopic particulates that stuck to whatever surface they touched.
+They had been exposed to military-grade tear gas, which was not actually a gas, but billions of microscopic particulates that stuck to whatever surface they touched.
 My eyes and face and lips were covered with it, even under the questionably safe mask.

-I stood until the Marine gave me the signal, whereupon I walked toward the curtain while repressing the urge to run.
+I stood, still holding my breath until the Marine gave me the signal, whereupon I walked toward the curtain while repressing the urge to run.
 I managed to walk through the curtains.

 The sunlight made my eyes water.
-My eyes were to watery for me to see.
-I walked, one step after the other, until I decided I could remove my mask.
-I took more steps with my burning eyes now closed, and still without a breath, hoping that given enough time, whatever had stuck to my face would just go away.
+My eyes were too watery for me to see.
+I walked, one step after the other until I decided I could remove my mask.
+I took more steps with my burning eyes now closed, and still without a breath, hoping that given enough time, whatever had stuck to my face would fall off or blow away.

-Then I inhaled.
 Hot coals poured into my throat.
 Crushed glass filled my eyes.
 I bent over with my hands braced against a boulder.
 My throat became a thin straw.
-All that waiting to breathe, and now I could not.
+All that waiting to breathe, and now I couldn't.
 I heard other cadets crying and thrashing about as their fellow students reassured them.
-It was minutes before I could see again, and longer before I could stand up straight and breathe deeply.
+It was minutes before I could see again, and even longer before I could stand up straight and breathe deeply.